 Common classes of antiretroviral agents include:

-Nucleoside reverse transcriptase inhibitors (NRTIs): (e.g., zidovudine, tenofovir, tenofovir alafenamide, didanosine, lamivudine, emtricitabine, stavudine, abacavir)
+Nucleoside reverse transcriptase inhibitors (e.g., zidovudine, tenofovir, tenofovir alafenamide, didanosine, lamivudine, emtricitabine, stavudine, abacavir).

-Non-nucleoside reverse transcriptase inhibitors (NNRTIs): (e.g., efavirenz, nevirapine, delavirdine, rilpivirine)
+Non-nucleoside reverse transcriptase inhibitors (e.g., efavirenz, nevirapine, delavirdine, rilpivirine).

-Protease inhibitors (PI): (e.g., indinavir, lopinavir, atazanavir, fosamprenavir, darunavir)
+Protease inhibitors (e.g., indinavir, lopinavir, atazanavir, fosamprenavir, darunavir).

-Integrase strand transfer inhibitor (INSTI or "integrase inhibitor"): (e.g., dolutegravir, elvitegravir, raltegravir)
+Integrase strand transfer inhibitor (or "integrase inhibitor") (e.g., dolutegravir, elvitegravir, raltegravir).

-All HIV-infected individuals should undergo HIV genotyping (i.e., antiretroviral resistance testing) following confirmation of diagnosis in order to inform selection of ART regimen.
+All HIV-infected individuals should undergo HIV genotyping (i.e., antiretroviral resistance testing) following confirmation of diagnosis in order to inform selection of antiretroviral therapy regimen.
 Once antiviral therapy begins, the CD4+ count and viral load should be assessed regularly, along with medication resistance studies if there is evidence of viral progression.

-Pre-exposure prophylaxis (PrEP): indicated for people who are at high risk of contracting HIV but who are not yet infected.
-PrEP treatment consists of taking a daily pill (tenofovir and emtricitabine).
-When taken daily, PrEP has shown to be about 92% effective at preventing HIV infection in high-risk individuals.
+Pre-exposure prophylaxis is indicated for people who are at high risk of contracting HIV but who are not yet infected.
+Pre-exposure prophylaxis treatment consists of taking a daily pill (tenofovir and emtricitabine).
+When taken daily, pre-exposure prophylaxis has shown to be about 92% effective at preventing HIV infection in high-risk individuals.

-Regular exercise can reduce some side effects of antiretroviral treatment.
+Regular exercise can reduce some antiretroviral therapy side effects.
 Aerobic exercise can help reduce total body and visceral fat and normalize lipid profiles in HIV-infected patients.
 Combinations of aerobic exercise and progressive resistive exercise (done for at least 20 minutes ≥ 3 times per week) may also lead to significant reductions in depressive symptoms and improvements in cardiopulmonary fitness, muscle strength, and quality of life.

-Psychological approaches can provide benefits for persons with HIV.
-Although further research is needed to confirm initial findings, available evidence suggests that excessive psychosocial stress can reduce resistance to opportunistic infections in HIV-positive persons.
-In women with HIV, higher indications of psychosocial stress increased the odds of developing progressive, persistent HPV-related squamous intraepithelial neoplasia 7-fold, compared with women experiencing the least life stress.
-Greater stress also accounted for 46% of the variance in recurrence of genital herpes lesions.
-Various psychological approaches are significantly associated with decreased viral load, higher CD4+ cell counts, and greater adherence to antiretroviral therapy.,, HIV-positive men assigned to cognitive-behavioral stress management or active coping interventions were shown to have greater numbers of CD4+ cells.
+Psychological treatment can be helpful.
+Some evidence suggests that stress reduces resistance to opportunistic infections in HIV-positive persons.
+In women with HIV, psychosocial stress has been shown to greatly increase the risk of developing progressive, persistent HPV-related squamous intraepithelial neoplasia.
+Greater stress was also shown to account for about half of the variance in recurrence of genital herpes lesions.
+Various psychological approaches are significantly associated with decreased viral load, higher CD4+ cell counts, and greater adherence to antiretroviral therapy.
+HIV-positive men assigned to cognitive-behavioral stress management or active coping interventions were shown to have greater numbers of CD4+ cells.

 Nutritional issues in HIV infection relate to macronutrient and energy needs, lipid disorders, and micronutrient adequacy.